Spatial reference system: Types of systems

+Combines a geographic or projected coordinate system with a vertical reference frame to provide a full parametrization of locations on or near the surface of the earth relative to a chosen zero elevation level.

 These standards acknowledge that standard reference systems also exist for time (e.g. ISO 8601).
 These may be combined with a spatial reference system to form a compound coordinate system for representing three-dimensional and/or spatio-temporal locations.
 There are also internal systems for measuring location within the context of an object, such as the rows and columns of pixels in a raster image, Linear referencing measurements along linear features (e.g., highway mileposts), and systems for specifying location within moving objects such as ships.
 The latter two are often classified as subcategories of engineering coordinate systems.

 Components

 The goal of any spatial reference system is to create a common reference frame in which locations can be measured precisely and consistently as coordinates, which can then be shared unambiguously, so that any recipient can identify the same location that was originally intended by the originator.
 To accomplish this, any coordinate reference system definition needs to be composed of several specifications: